seungreeners/amarya.ai/README.md

-# Amarya chatbot and Ai
+# Amarya chatbot and Al
 Your Personal Cooking Tutor always :)